akkartik/mu/Readme.md

 Literate Programming using layers makes assembly much more ergonomic.
 Third, labels for gotos turn out to be great waypoints to insert code at from future layers; when I tried to divide C programs into layers, I sometimes had to split statements in two so I could insert code between them.
-Labels also seem a promising representation for providing advanced mechanisms like continuations and lisp-like macros.

 High level languages today seem to provide three kinds of benefits: expressiveness (e.g. nested expressions, classes), safety (e.g. type checking) and automation (e.g. garbage collection).
-An idealized assembly language gives up some expressiveness, but doesn't seem to affect the other benefits.
-So far Mu provides strong memory safety, lexical scope, generics, higher-order functions and safe concurrency.
+Mu gives up some expressiveness by not providing recursive expressions, but still supports lexical scope, generic types, and higher-order functions.
+It provides strong memory safety in spite of having manual memory management and supporting full-scale pointer operations (albeit at the cost of some runtime checks).

 *Taking Mu for a spin*